 Legalisation of Documents

-Documents are legalised by the attachment of an apostille.
-The apostille is an official stamp that verifies that an official document is authentic.
+Documents in many countries, are legalised by the attachment of an apostille.
+The apostille is an official stamp and certificate that verifies that an official document is authentic.
 The word comes for the Hague Convention and the Apostille Treaty, which set in place an international model for certification of documents.

 Documents can only be legalised by the country that issued the document.
-For example a British birth certificate has to be ‘apostilled’ at the UK Legalisation Office.
+For example a British birth certificate has to be ‘apostilled’ by the UK’s Foreign and Commonwealth Development Office.

 If documents that need to be translated also need to be legalised, you should get the legalisation done first and then translate the legalised document.